avarun42/dblarons.github.com/_posts/2015-08-28-map-reduce-filter-zip.md

 ]
 ```

-How would we solve this problem using our current knowledge?
-Let's try
-a for-loop:
+Before attempting to solve this problem functionally, let's derive a solution
+using our current knowledge.
+In an average CS class, how would this problem be
+solved?
+The most natural solution is a for-loop.

 ```javascript
 function updateUsers(users) {